-Reflection is a critical piece of the service-learning experience, tying the service and the academic coursework together through critical thinking and reasoning.
+Student reflection is a critical piece of the service learning experience, as it ties the service and the academic coursework together through critical thinking and reasoning.
 Reflection activities can take many forms, including journals, video testimonials, essays, small group discussions, or worksheets.

 Reflection in Higher Education Service Learning (National Service Learning Clearinghouse)